 Port Barton is the “urban center” for San Vicente.
 And even at it’s busiest, it is still far more laid back than El Nido or even Coron.
 Port Barton is a popular destination for backpackers and budget travelers.
 The beaches sprinkled throughout the region are incredible, and often, nearly empty.

 What You’ll Love About Palawan Family Travel To San Vicente and Port Barton

-San Vicente runs at the perfect pace for families that want to slow down and enjoy the experience.
+San Vicente runs at the perfect place for families that want to slow down and enjoy the experience.
 Everything in the region seems positioned in just the perfect distance that you never have to rush to get there, but you’re never bored along the way.

 San Vicente is one of the best places in Palawan to swim with sea turtles.
 And the sandy sea bottom is a welcome feeling after the hard coral floor in the waters around El Nido and Coron.
 And we can’t forget about Long Beach in San Vicente, a 14-km stretch of (nearly all) white sand beach.
 It’s been touted as the longest white sand beach in the Philippines.

 Tips For Family Travel To San Vicente and Port Barton Palawan

 Getting to San Vicente requires some navigation.
 You can either make the 4-hour road trip from Puerto Princesa (which can be broken up with stops in TayTay).
 If you’re coming from Coron however, you can make a quick 1-hour flight with Air Juan to the Port Barton airport.
 From there it’s a simple 45-minute trip across the water to San Vicente.

 You can read all about our experiences in San Vicente and Port Barton here.